pgmesa/synapgrad/README.md

 ## Aim of the project
 The aim of this project is to create a deep learning library from scratch, without using any existing framework (such as keras, pytorch, tensorflow, sklearn, etc) in order to fully understand the core aspects of how they work.
 Specifically, this time I have focused on pytorch.

-Some of the external frameworks mentioned before have been used for the following reasons:
+However, some of these external frameworks have been used for the following reasons:

-- (pytorch) to check gradient calculation is correct
+- (pytorch) to check gradient calculation is correct.
-- (sklearn) (keras) to download the example datasets
+- (keras) to download handwritten digits MNIST dataset
+- (sklearn) to create 'make_moons' dataset

 This project stems from the amazing educational project `micrograd` by `karpathy` (https://github.com/karpathy/micrograd)